Installing a third-party SSL certificate

 Important

 Most hosting.com servers support Server Name Indication (SNI), which means SSL certificates do not require a dedicated IP address to work correctly.
-However, to ensure complete compatibility, you should consider purchasing a dedicated IP address.
-For more information about SNI support at hosting.com, please see this article.
+For more information about SNI support at hosting.com, please see SSL certificates and Server Name Indication (SNI) support.

 Installing a third-party SSL certificate

 A third-party certificate is one that is not purchased from hosting.com.
-Hosting.com has automated options for most certifiaces it sells so the following steps would not be required.
+Hosting.com has automated options for most certificates it sells so the following steps would not be required.

-The process of purchasing and installing a third-party certificate consists of these steps:
+The process of purchasing and installing a third-party certificate consists of these main steps:

-Complete one or more steps for confirmation and identification as determined by the Certificate Authority.
+4. Complete one or more steps for confirmation and identification as determined by the CA.

-Install the certificate provided by the certificate authority along with the Certificate Authority bundle if one is provided.
+5. Install the certificate provided by the CA along with the CA bundle if one is provided.

 If you have already purchased an SSL certificate from another provider for your domain, only the final installation step is needed.
-To successfully install an existing certificate you must have the private key it was generated from as will as the certificate and any Certificate Authority bundle.
+To successfully install an existing certificate, you must have the private key it was generated from as well as the certificate itself and any CA bundle files.